 The risks of PFAS

-Among its virtues, however, is endurance: PFAS chemicals are nearly impervious to degradation, and today,
+Among its virtues, however, is endurance: PFAS chemicals are nearly impervious to degradation, and today, most people in the United States have been exposed to PFAS and have it in their blood.

 Potential adverse health risks include kidney disease, thyroid disease, high blood pressure, high cholesterol and possibly some cancers.
 While there is no federal maximum concentration level (MCL) set for PFAS, the Environmental Protection Agency (EPA) advises a limit of 70 parts per trillion (ppt) for two of the most common PFAS compounds, PFOA/PFOS.
 Some states, like New Jersey, have set their own standards, and others plan to do so.
 But left untreated, PFAS lingers in soil and groundwater indefinitely, earning the nickname, the “forever chemical.”